DESIGNING THE FUTURE

-We are building communities, not just building structure for people to live in.
-Building sustainable urban communities is the one area that is absent from all current housing development and government policy nationally .
-The all mighty dollar has a big say in the want, where and how our urban landscape is developed.
+We are building communities, not just building structures for people to live in.
+Building sustainable urban communities is the one area that is absent from all current housing development and government policy nationally.
+The almighty dollar has a big say in the what, where and how our urban landscape is developed.
 There has to be a better balance between the needs of increasing growth in our cities and what sort of developments are proposed, approved and constructed.
-All aspects need to be better integrated to achieve best practice and outcomes that looks beyond the short term and plans for decades into the future.
+All aspects need to be better integrated to achieve best practice and outcomes that look beyond the short term and plans for decades into the future.

 We are looking at each state in Australia to assess the possibilities of redevelopment within the existing cities.

-The drivers in a city is the cost of land.
+One of the driving forces in developing cities is the cost of land.
 For example in Sydney a five story building costs approx AU$206,000 per apartment for land content (4 floors of apartments) on a site of 1200m2 and building coverage of approx 1000m2.
-The cost of land will continue to be driver to affordability of housing.
-We have to look at ways of changing that obstacle of affordability
+The cost of land will continue to be a driver to the affordability of housing.
+We have to look at ways of changing that obstacle.

-So in terms of construction do we only build where land is cheapest or on the fringes of cities.
-No there should be no exclusions to what is possible in creating workable opportunities that will create sustainable communities.
+So in terms of construction do we only build where land is cheapest or on the fringes of cities?
+There should be no exclusions to what is possible in creating workable opportunities that will create sustainable communities.